 There are no FDA-approved medications for addiction treatment of pregnant women.
 However, research has shown that certain medications, combined with comprehensive prenatal care and addiction treatment, can improve many of the adverse possible outcomes associated with untreated opioid use in pregnant women.

 Such medications include buprenorphine (Suboxone, Subutex).
 The pregnant woman will likely receive one of these medications during detoxification, then continue to receive it during formal treatment.

 Pregnant women will need not only daily monitoring but also require constant, reliable access to medical support.
 Pregnant women, in general, must work in close confidence with physicians to ensure their own physical and psychological health and that of their unborn baby.
 But addicted pregnant women may also be facing other complications, such as the risk of relapse or treatment of additional substance use disorders or mental health disorders.

 These added complications can make treatment for addicted pregnant women more difficult, which is why daily and constant monitoring is so important.
 In this way, pregnant women can receive medication in a timely manner as needed, have vital functions monitored, address any physical concerns like nutritional deficiencies and have a support system in place if any complications arise.

 In addition to the adverse effects of substance use to the health of the fetus and mother during pregnancy and birth, a child born to an addicted mother or who experienced dependency in the womb may see complications later in life.
 Some of these include behavioral problems and growth and developmental issues.
-Preterm labor, in particular, can increase the risk that a child will experience such issues, and many illicit drugs of abuse can result in preterm labor, including cocaine, heroin, prescription opioids, methamphetamine, and marijuana.
+Preterm labor, in particular, can increase the risk that a child will experience such issues, and many illicit drugs of use can result in preterm labor, including cocaine, heroin, prescription opioids, methamphetamine, and marijuana.

-There is also a condition for certain people, whose mothers drank alcohol while pregnant with them, can develop called fetal alcohol spectrum disorders (FASD).
+There is also a condition for certain people whose mothers struggled with an alcohol use disorder while pregnant called fetal alcohol spectrum disorders (FASD).
+This condition may not necessarily develop in every child who falls into this category, but it is a risk and condition to remain aware of.
 According to the Centers for Disease Control and Prevention, the effects of these disorders will affect each person differently.